W4RH4WK/Anker-Unity/Docs/Git.md

 GitLab may not pick them up correctly from the subject line.

 Consider prefixing the subject if the commit only touches a specific part of the codebase (e.g. `Docs:` or `Scripts:`).

+## Branches

+Keep your work in descriptively named branches, prefixed with your GitLab username, followed by a slash (e.g. `rocky44r/combo-mechanic`).

+Alternatively, if there is already an issue present in the tracker, use the issue number and title (e.g. `137-mini-map`).